LiarLee/dotfiles/README.md

 ### Installation Guide

-When try to use this project, try to make.
+When trying this project, use the makefile.

 there are 3 options at makefile
 1. update